govau/frontdoor/ui/src/content/buyer/products-and-services/telecommunications.md

 We established the Telecommunication Marketplace for government buyers looking to buy telecommunications products and services.

-The Standing Offer Notice (SON) for the Telecommunications Marketplace is <a href="https://www.tenders.gov.au/Son/Show/fe5fa4fb-f204-8d9e-0cf8-73240c00b6fc" target="_blank" rel="external noreferrer">SON 2402841</a>.
+The Standing Offer Notice (SON) for the Telecommunications Marketplace is <a href="https://www.tenders.gov.au/Son/Show/fc7270c0-f972-aca0-8f96-b23046b347cf" target="_blank" rel="external noreferrer">SON3386916</a>.

 Read the <a href="#" target="_blank" rel="external noreferrer">[TODO]Telecommunications Marketplace Head Agreement</a>.